andrewblum/songstratus/README.md

 | Node 6.10.1   | PostgreSQL 10.1  |
 | JBuilder 2.5   | BCrypt 3.1.7  |
 | AWS S3 SDK 2.9 |  |

+## Future Features
+* Comments attatched to the time in the song play back they were made and rendered over the waveform
+* Acurate loading progress bar that monitors XHR traffic
+* Render waveform on the back end using a C library and preload as song data improve performance
+* Additional views to help with discovering music
+* Likes and Follows
+* Playlists
+* Song visualizer
+* Dynamic Search